 One area where Windows 10 hasn’t quite made the mark is in its user interface, which could be called simplistic and underwhelming in its design cues.
 It appears that Microsoft is well aware of these deficiencies and is planning to improve the UI with Project Neon in the Redstone 3 update in late 2017, according to Windows Central.

 Through the Creators Update set to arrive in early 2017 and slowly rolling out now via the Windows Insider program, Windows 10’s user interface has been a continuation of the Metro design concept that start with Windows 7 Media Center and continued through various iterations of Windows Phone.
-Dubbed Microsoft Design Language 2, or MDL2, the current look and feel of Windows 10 is just more of the same.
+Dubbed Microsoft Design Language 2, or MDL2, the current look and feel of

 Beginning with the Redstone 3 update due in the early fall of 2017, however, Windows 10 will receive a more streamlined facelift via Project Neon.
 The focus of Neon will be adding some excitement to a flatter UI without the kind of enhancements that make an OS more interesting to look at.

 According to Windows Central, “Details are still scarce, but we hear some of the new designs in the plans include adding more animations and transitions, with the overall goal of making the UI very fluid and ‘beautiful’ compared to the current, almost static UI that is MDL2.
 One source familiar with Microsoft’s plans described Neon as, ‘Very fluid, lots of motion and nice transitions.'”

 In addition, Neon could incorporate some design concepts to bridge Windows Holographic and HoloLens with the Windows 10 desktop.
 Details are sketchy on how 3D concepts would translate to 2D displays, but textures, 3D models, lighting effects, and more could be involved.